ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

     # https://sysctl-explorer.net/kernel/panic/
     kernel.panic = 10

-    # Controls the kernel's behaviour when an oops or BUG is encountered.
+    # Controls the kernel's behavior when an oops or BUG is encountered.
     # https://sysctl-explorer.net/kernel/panic_on_oops/
     kernel.panic_on_oops = 1
     ~~~